OctopusDeploy/blog/blog/2022-q1/jenkins-running-endtoend-tests/index.md

 The `Test` stage runs Newman, enabling the JUnit reporter with the `--reporters cli,junit` argument, and saving the result as a JUnit report file with the `--reporter-junit-export results.xml` argument.

-Newman will return a non-zero exit code if any tests fail, so to defer the success or failure of the build to the test processor, you ensure the command always returns true with `|| true'`.
+Newman will return a non-zero exit code if any tests fail, so to defer the success or failure of the build to the test processor, you ensure the command always returns true with `|| true`.

 You can learn more about processing failed test in [Running unit tests in Jenkins](/blog/2022-q1/jenkins-running-unit-tests/index.md):